Micronutrients

 Vitamin B12 Tropfen

-Vitamin B12 intake: When should vitamin B12 be taken?
+Vitamin B12 intake: When should you take vitamin B12?

 To improve absorption, it is helpful to take vitamin B12 on an empty stomach or between meals.